 The Seasonal Struggle

 In the United States, a number of holidays with an emphasis on family gatherings happen within a couple short months of each other — namely Thanksgiving, Hanukkah, Christmas, Kwanzaa, and New Year’s.
 This season is meant to be spent with the ones you love, and when you’re a child, that primarily means your close family — especially your parents.
 So when your parents break the news to you that they’re separating — whether long before the holidays or right in the midst of them — it can you’re your world in a number of ways.
 It’s natural for children to worry about what will happen during the first holiday season after the split; they can be confused or upset about spending the days with one parent or the other, not to mention the parents themselves can be divided on who gets custody on the most important occasions, like opening presents on Christmas Day.
 It can be a struggle for both children and parents alike.
+Experts on family law can help make things a bit easier for the whole family so it is recommended to consult them.

 Things You Can Do for an Easier Festive Time